 The day after the Election was characterized by a school-sanctioned state of mourning.
 Signs were posted everywhere about overcoming the “sadness” of the election; President Hanlon sent out a doomsday-style email about the implications of the election.
 Many students decried the results and spoke with others as if a national tragedy had just occurred.
 The sadness permeating campus was understandable given Trump’s rhetoric.
 However, such attitudes targeted Republicans in general, which led to confusion among Republican students; many felt alienated and misunderstood on campus.

 Most Republicans on campus with whom I’ve spoken believe that the suppression of their viewpoint is dangerous for Dartmouth’s climate of inclusivity and for political progress in general.
-Rushil Shukla ‘20, Republican and writer for the right-leaning Dartmouth Review, agrees that Republican speech on campus is endangered.
-He is worried about the slippery slope that mainstream discourse is heading down, which he believes is distorting the core intentions of republicanism.
+Rushil Shukla ‘20 agrees that free speech on campus is endangered.
+He is worried about the slippery slope that mainstream discourse is heading down, which he believes is distorting the core intentions of free speech.
 Many Democrats agree the climate of suppression is toxic for everyone.
 Shawn Honaryar ‘20, a registered Democrat, regrets that Democrats enjoy the ability to openly express their views, while Republicans are openly scrutinized for the same acts.
 He hopes that in the future, all students’ viewpoints will be exchanged on a level playing field.